microsoft/vscode-docs/blogs/2016/07/29/extensions-roundup-git.md

 Publisher - [CodeZombie](https://marketplace.visualstudio.com/search?term=publisher%3A%22CodeZombie%22&target=VSCode)

-The second `gitignore` extension (note that they are from different publishers) will pull in template `.gitignore` files.
-Are you coding in Python and want all the "normal" `.gitignore` specifications?
+The second gitignore extension (note that they are from different publishers) will pull in template `.gitignore` files.
+Are you coding in Python and want all the "usual" Python `.gitignore` configurations?
 Install this extension and run a simple command to pull down the `.gitignore` from [github/gitignore](https://github.com/github/gitignore).

 ![gitignore template extension](2016_07_29_gitignore-template.png)